 On-page search engine optimisation refers to any SEO to do with your website and hosting.
-As the name suggests, it’s something we have to do on each page.
-We look at loading speeds, user-friendliness, mobile experience and security.

 A lot of technical elements go into on-page search engine optimisation.
 Ensuring we’re providing a great user experience on desktops and mobiles while also making sure there’s a clear information hierarchy will impact both your search engine ranking and your website’s conversion rate.

 Meta tags are the short snippets of text that you see on search engines when you google something.
 It includes a meta title and a meta description that we can wholly manipulate.
 Adjusting meta tags is one of the most important aspects of on-page SEO as we can place important keywords into these.

 You have a very similar control over how your pages appear when they are being shared or linked on social media, even allowing you to include a featured image.
 If you fail to place meta tags, even if you do in some circumstances, the search engines and social media networks will populate these themselves.
 You don’t want to trust robots with your search engine optimisation.

 UX: PAGE SPEED & MOBILE EXPERIENCE

 When it comes to SEO and working with search engines we can never forget that they ultimately exist to connect people looking for things, with the things they are looking for and to do so in a way that’ll solve their problem as pleasantly as possible.